-Ingrid Moises is an International Baccalaureate (IB) sophomore at Coral Gables Senior High.
-This being her first year as a staff writer for CavsConnect,...
+Ingrid Moises is an International Baccalaureate (IB) junior at Coral Gables Senior High.
+Returning to her second year in Cavsconnect, she strives to be...

 What’s Next for Gables’ Performing Arts?

 Under these unusual circumstances, Gables’ performing arts teams have had to tackle some substantial obstacles.
 Usually, annual Gablette and cheerleading tryouts take place after Spring break.
 In a coincidental change of plans, this year’s cheerleading tryouts were hosted the week before everyone left school as a safety precaution.
 However, for the Gablettes this year’s auditions will have to be held virtually, despite the challenge.
 As these two teams continue to settle in and search for next seasons’ members, they face great difficulties.

 The Gablettes have started their recruiting process since their tryout clinics which took place on April 21 and April 23.
 These clinics were worth $10 and were paid through the team’s Venmo.
 In these clinics, candidates were exposed to the basic skills that are needed to be on the team.
 The clinics were mostly kick and technique exercises and reviews.
 Tryouts were held on Zoom on May 7 through May 8.
 Candidates had to do an across the floor sequence, hiphop choreography, contemporary choreography ,kick choreography and judges requested for any special tricks the candidates wanted to share.